ncihtan/htan_missing_manual/addtnl_info/RFC.md

 !!!

 ## Data Model Changes
-New assays or data types do not always require data model changes and an RFC.

-The following generally do not require a change to the Data Model:

-- New assays which are specific to only one center or will only be used in a limited capacity.
-These can often be accommodated as “Other Assay”.
-- Additional free text metadata fields.
-Additional columns can be added to your copy of the metadata template if they do not require validation by the Data Curator App.

-The following require changes to the Data Model and would need to undergo the Request for Comments (RFC) process:
+The following are requests which require changes to the Data Model and may result in the initiation of a RFC:

 - New assay types which are expected to be used frequently by multiple centers.
 - New metadata templates or additional required metadata fields which should be validated.

 Please contact your [data liaison](../data_pub_submission/Data_Liaisons.md) for help determining whether a Data Model change is needed and how to make a Data Model change request.

 ## RFC Process
 Once a new assay type or a set of needed Data Model changes are identified, the following steps are taken:

 1. **A working group is organized** by the Data Coordinating Center (DCC).
 As a part of this process, the following people are also designated: